Paulsun728/SCA/README.md

-Supply Chain Analytics In Emory 2024
+Supply Chain Analytics in Emory 2024